surajssc1232/getTrackDetails/Readme.md

     ```

 2. **Follow the prompts:**
+   2. **Follow the prompts:**

+    _Enter the track ID when prompted to fetch data for a specific track.
+    You can find the track ID in the Spotify app or web player by sharing the track and copying the Spotify URI.
+    The track ID is the part after `spotify:track:` in the URI._

     Enter the track ID when prompted to fetch data for a specific track.

 ## Dependencies